giovanniboscu/continuous-section-field/README.md

 ---

-## CSF Documentation and In-Depth Code Commentary
+## Code Structure and Internal Documentation

 The library is designed with a **"self-documenting code"** approach.
 For developers and engineers who wish to dive deeper into the mathematical implementations or extend the library's functionality: